ianchak/stati/docs-site/site/cli/index.md

 # Invalidate specific path
 stati invalidate path:/about

-# Invalidate content older than 1 week
+# Invalidate entries rendered in the last week
 stati invalidate age:1week

 # Clear all cache (no query)